aeternity/aeternity/docs/operation.md

 The instructions below assume that:
 * The node is deployed in directory `/tmp/node`;
 * No custom peers are specified under the `peers:` key in the config.
 If the `peers:` key is undefined, the *testnet* seed peers (built-in in the package source) are used.
-* The external HTTP endpoint of the user API of the node can be contacted at 127.0.0.1 port 3003;
+* The external HTTP endpoint of the user API of the node can be contacted at 127.0.0.1 port 3003.
-* The internal HTTP endpoint of the user API of the node can be contacted at 127.0.0.1 port 3103.

 If any of the assumptions does not hold, you need to amend the instructions accordingly.